-Chemistry course content
+Physics course content

-The structure of the chemistry course closely models an approach we would like you to adopt when teaching science in secondary schools, that of seeing science an inquiry.
+The structure of the physics course closely models an approach we would like you to adopt when teaching science in secondary schools, that of seeing science an inquiry.
 Science is about asking questions and trying to generate evidence to answer them, which is exactly what we will be doing on the science course.

 We will be asking some big questions like those listed below and then we will set about answering them through workshops, practical work, teaching in schools, small group discussions, tasks and reflection: